Welcome to JorAir!

 Find out about air quality in York

 Welcome to JorAir - City of York Council's new air quality website.
-The site has recently had an overhaul, to update various sections and address some accessibility issues - we hope you like the new look!

 Latest news is published below as and when it happens...check back regularly for updates!

 The various sections of the site can be accessed using the menu to the right of the page.
 Kids, you can click on the image below to go straight to the fun stuff!

 The UK’s first National Clean Air Day takes place on 15th June 2017.

 City of York Council's Public Protection team will be organising anti-idling awareness events at schools throughout the city during National Clean Air Day.
 Please get in touch if you would be interested in hosting an event at your school, by emailing email@example.com

 To find out more about National Clean Air Day and download free resources visit https://www.cleanairday.org.uk

 City of York Council’s newly approved taxi licensing policy aims to cut pollution from York’s fleet.